philipforget/coffee/README.md

 # coffee

-RESTful Espresso.
-Coffee consists of three parts:
+RESTful Espresso. coffee consists of three parts:
 1. An arduino sketch which communicates with a python server.
 2. A python server which communicates with the arduino and provides a REST API.
 3. A frontend which consumes the API.